Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ManuDoerrich/project-description.md

 To this end, you are supposed to filter the dataset for some predefined foods (perhaps your favourite foods you wish to eat within a day?
 Any food plan could offer some alternative daily food “recommendations”.
-But be careful, your food might be found under another name in the dataset.).
+But be careful, your food might be found under another name in the dataset.
+You could also use the two plans provided below.).
 Then, you should calculate the total uptake (in g or mg) from the foods, i.e., the uptake of the aforementioned macronutrients, minerals, and micronutrients.
 Therefore, you need to approximate the amount of all foods that were consumed.
 Finally, you can calculate a (fictive) persons Daily Energy Demand and the relative contribution of each macronutrient.
 The total mineral and micronutrient uptake only needs to be summed up.

 Potential additions to the project:
 -The dataset could be imported directly from the webpage.